Affiliate Disclosure:

 Q: Is the 30% Tax Credit automatic?

 No. You must file IRS Form 8911.
-Also, it’s a «non-refundable» credit—if you don’t owe enough in taxes (your TMT limit), you might not get the full $1,000.
+Also, remember it’s non-refundable—if you don’t owe taxes, you don’t get paid.

 Q: What if I bought my car used?